fyziktom/VirtualEconomyFramework/README.md

 # Installation and setting

-This application needs few steps of installation to run with all features:
+This application needs few steps of installation to run with all features.

+If you do not want to use Database or QT wallet just skip these steps.
+In appsetings.json you can disable working with Db and QT.

-1. Database
+1. Database - Optional
 -	Download build of PostgreSQL for your platform: https://www.postgresql.org/download/
 -	Install it based on instructions.
 -	After installation open pgAdmin and create new database named “veframework” (you can change the name, but it must be changed in “appsettings.json” in the ConnectionStrings).